Go-to-Market Expert, Michael Phelan, on Architecting GTM Strategies

-- Having a fleet consisting solely of Boeing 737s, which simplified maintenance, scheduling and training.
+- Having a fleet consisting solely of Boeing 737s, simplified maintenance, scheduling, and training

 Q | Tell us about your background as a go-to-market strategist.
 How does your consultancy approach business needs differently than a big consulting firm?

 I’ve held positions such as VP of Sales, CMO, and Business Unit Head for Staples, Reebok, Student Advantage, Polaroid, and PlumChoice.
 Six years ago, I founded Go-to-Market Pros to help companies develop and execute smarter GTM strategies and plans.

 Most consulting companies take a hands-off approach, delivering complex decks or reports with no action or execution.
 My firm not only works with a client’s team to figure out a strategy, but we become a true partner.
 We come in-house and deliver increased revenue by working closely alongside businesses’ sales and marketing teams.
 In many cases, I take on a frontline role in driving revenue too.
 This includes securing key prospect meetings and helping to manage sales all the way through.
 I set the strategy and execute on the plan until the internal team is trained and confident enough to take it on themselves.